CODE4APPLE/Overdrive/Documentation/State Machine.md

 # State machine

-Task lifetime is defined through it's state of execution and the task state is exposed as a [`state`](https://github.com/arikis/Overdrive/blob/master/Sources/Overdrive/TaskBase.swift#L35) property.
+Task lifetime is defined through it's state of execution.
+Task state is exposed as a [`state`](https://github.com/arikis/Overdrive/blob/master/Sources/Overdrive/TaskBase.swift#L35) property and it's defined in the [`State` enum](https://github.com/arikis/Overdrive/blob/master/Sources/Overdrive/State.swift).

 From the framework user perspective, state can't be changed manually.
 It can be changed during the execution by the `TaskQueue` or it can be changed by the user (for ex. calling a `finish(with:)` method).